-- 1. Click More>DHCP Server at the top right corner of the Instant Main window.
-The DHCP Server window is displayed. - To configure a Local, Local, L3, or Centralized, L2 DHCP scopes, click New under Other DHCP Scopes.
+- 1. Click More>DHCP Server.
+The DHCP Server window is displayed. - 2.
+To configure a Centralized DHCP scopes, click New under Centralized DHCP Scopes.
 The New DHCP Scope window is displayed.
 The following figure shows the contents of the New DHCP Scope window.

-Figure 70 New DHCP Scope: Other DHCP scopes
+Figure 78 New DHCP Scope: Centralized DHCP Scope